CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-bts.md

 # Deploying BTS

-CV-BTS is backend only.
-It's meant to be queried by CV3 and its supporting services, but it may also be used independently or to support other biomedical related tools.
+CV-BTS is a backend-only system, designed to be queried by CV3 and its supporting services.
+However, it can also be used independently or to support other biomedical-related tools.

 ## Overview

 The BTS backend is written in Python, powered by Quart.
 When in operation mode, it does not write into the databases, so it's safe to be scaled horizontally.
-All requests are RESTful, so there will be no session management required.
+All requests are RESTful, so no session management is required.

 ## Dependencies